John Henry "Pop" Lloyd Humanitarian Awards

 EARL WOODS

-his son in golf at a very early age and coached him exclusively over his first years in the
+Earl woods was the father of American professional golfer Tiger Woods.
+Woods started his son in golf at a very early age and coached him exclusively over his first years in the

-Army officer who served two tours in South Vietnam and retired with the rank of
+sport.
+He later published two books about the process.
+Woods was previously a US Army officer who served two tours in South Vietnam and retired with the rank of

 lieutenant colonel.